popo26/API-Documentation/README.md

 ## Setup

 1. Download zip and extract locally.
 Open with your text editor software.
+2. In the terminal, navigate to the root directory of API-Documentation where you see index.html.
+Run `npm i` to install dependencies.
-2. Open api.json file (example template) to provide necessary information. <br>
+3. Open api.json file (example template) to provide necessary information. <br>

    - `info.title` : Your project name
    - `info.description` : Your project description